 Once all is ready from a technical point of view, clear communication to the end users with regard to the changes they can expect is also critical for the success of the migration project.

 Also, ensure that you a clear process is defined with regards to change management on the new platform.
-This should cover the process to define and prioritise the implementation of new functionalities, ensuring that the standards and quality gates defined by IT are followed, and including the maintenance and operations aspects.
+This should cover the process to define and prioritize the implementation of new functionalities, ensuring that the standards and quality gates defined by IT are followed, and including the maintenance and operations aspects.
 Otherwise, you risk a return to the realm of Shadow IT.

 Finally, do not forget to decommission the instances you don’t need anymore and delete any sensitive content which they could hold.